In a two-room shotgun house in Tupelo, Mississippi on January 8, 1935 Gladys Smith Presley gave birth to a five-pound bouncing baby superstar.

 And Variety, the show business trade journal, published a report on “Rock ’n’ Roll Dynamite” that called rock and roll “a phenomenon producing mass hysteria among youngsters.”

-By the time Elvis made his third appearance in Fort Worth, he was the “sensational RCA Victor artist” and “coast to coast television star.”
+By the time Elvis made his fourth appearance in Fort Worth, he was the “sensational RCA Victor artist” and “coast to coast television star.”

 Elston’s column on April 20, 1956 was a real time capsule: